marcsze/SchlossLabPresentations/2018_05_31/README.md

-# A Data Visualization Bonanza
+# A Data Visualization Refresher

 **Main Objective**
 By the end of this lesson learners should have successfully recreated a specific type of graph using the given data, list three or more strengths and weaknesses of the visualization, and have shared these with the rest of the lab group.